I’m also a Registered Dietitian with a BSc and MSc in nutrition and have operated First Step Nutrition for 15 years.

 You want your kids to grow up and have a healthy relationship with food, compared to many adults, who are emotional eaters.
 Childhood sets the foundation for how your kids will deal with food for the rest of their life.

-Your child is a problem feeder with extreme oral motor or sensory challenges.
+Your child has extreme oral motor or sensory challenges.
 These children may benefit more from an in-person multidisciplinary responsive team feeding program.
 If you’re not sure if this describes your child, ask me ([email protected])

 This isn’t a do-it-yourself course.